-oral blending and oral blending and segmenting
+oral blending and segmenting

 Learning about oral blending and segmenting helps children to understand that words are made up of sounds that can be grouped together, moved and changed.
 It's a first step towards reading words on a page.